club-eh/ctf-2023-infrastructure/docs/basic-kubernetes.md

 ## Preface

 You're going to want a Unix environment: WSL, MacOS, and Linux should all work fine, but I can't promise you'll have a good time with Windows.
-I'm assuming you already have `git clone`ed the repo at `https://github.com/club-eh/ctf-2023-infra-2-wip` into a local directory named `infra`.
+I'm assuming you already have `git clone`ed the repo at `https://github.com/club-eh/ctf-2023-infra-2-wip` into a local directory (called `infra` in this document).

 Requirements for generally doing anything are [Installing Tools](#installing-tools), [First-time setup](#first-time-setup), and then [Per-cluster setup](#per-cluster-setup).

 ## Installing tools

+### git-crypt

+You can get the program here: [https://github.com/AGWA/git-crypt](https://github.com/AGWA/git-crypt)

+After the program is installed, `cd` to your local copy of the repo, and run `git-crypt unlock` to decrypt the secrets.

 ### Kubectl